humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 Create a new framebuffer for offscreen rendering.

-The framebuffer uses the same 5-attachment MRT structure as the main rendering pipeline, allowing all standard drawing operations to work seamlessly when rendering to the framebuffer.
+The framebuffer uses the same MRT structure as the main rendering pipeline.
+By default it allocates 4 attachments (character + color data).

 #### Parameters